 What are dental veneers?

-You've probably heard of the procedure to restore the smile with the help of dental veneers, because in recent years it has become very popular.
-Due to the influence that the media has on people's lives, many of them choose as various models celebrities who display that perfect, white, Hollywood smile.
+You have probably already heard of the smile restoration procedure with the help of the application of dental veneers, because in recent years it has become very popular.
+Due to the influence that mass media has in people's lives, many of them choose as their models various stars who display that perfect, white, Hollywood smile.
 And many of us want something similar, aspire to that perfect, flawless image.

 The good news is that dental veneers can do just that: they can improve the appearance of the smile by changing the shape, size and color of the teeth, so that the patient can finally smile like a Hollywood star.